HellO

 Profile Picture

 I am an educator and leader focused on the nexus of academic innovation, technology, and student success.
+Collaboration and bringing people together are at the core of my approach, as I believe that collective effort drives the most impactful outcomes.

 I believe technology can help people stay informed about and connected to the wider world.
 But as educators, we must design experiences that focus on our goals and outcomes, rather than adopt technology for technology's sake.